remotestorage/django-remotestorage/README.md

-Some components provide links to each other (for example, webfinger provides links to OAuth2 and API in served XRD/JSON data), resolved as "unhosted:{app}:{view_name}", so you can rebind these apps to any URLs, as long as you provide the same namespace/view_name for [django "reverse()" function](https://docs.djangoproject.com/en/dev/topics/http/urls/#reverse) and "url" template tags.
+Some components provide links to each other (for example, webfinger provides links to OAuth2 and API in served XRD/JSON data), resolved as "remotestorage:{app}:{view_name}", so you can rebind these apps to any URLs, as long as you provide the same namespace/view_name for [django "reverse()" function](https://docs.djangoproject.com/en/dev/topics/http/urls/#reverse) and "url" template tags.

-When including "django_unhosted.urls.unhosted_patterns" directly (not the urlconfs from individual components), "UNHOSTED_COMPONENTS" settings.py option can be set to an iterable of components which should be enabled, for example:
+When including "django_remotestorage.urls.remotestorage_patterns" directly (not the urlconfs from individual components), "REMOTESTORAGE_COMPONENTS" settings.py option can be set to an iterable of components which should be enabled, for example:

-	UNHOSTED_COMPONENTS = 'webfinger', 'oauth2', 'api'
+	REMOTESTORAGE_COMPONENTS = 'webfinger', 'oauth2', 'api'

 ...will enable just Storage API, OAuth2 and Webfinger subapps - bare minimum for functional remoteStorage node.